Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Real singlet extension of the SM

 We include the most up-to-date experimental constraints.
 We do this by making use of the publicly available tool \HiggsTools \cite{Bahl:2022igd}, that builds on \HiggsBounds \cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2020pkv} and \HiggsSignals \cite{Bechtle:2013xfa,Bechtle:2014ewa,Bechtle:2020uwn}.
 The allowed parameter space in the $\lb m_H,\,\sin\alpha\rb$ and $\lb m_H,\,\tan\beta\rb$ planes is shown in Figure~\ref{fig:allowed_points}.
 Direct search results stem from $H\rightarrow\,Z\,Z$ \cite{CMS:2018amk,ATLAS:2020tlo}, $H\,\rightarrow\,V\,V$ \cite{ATLAS:2018sbw,ATLAS:2020fry}, and $H\,\rightarrow\,h\,h$ \cite{CMS:2021yci,ATLAS:2021ifb,ATLAS:2022xzm}.

 The parameter scan used here follows the prescription in Refs.~\cite{Pruna:2013bma,Robens:2015gla,Robens:2016xkb,Ilnicka:2018def}.
 We first applied all possible theoretical and experimental constraints apart from direct search limits and signal strength measurements.
 This is due to the fact that most of these can be implemented directly in the scan in a straightforward way.
+As is standard, we include the following theoretical constraints: \begin{itemize} \item{}boundedness from below of the potential, \item{}limits from perturbative unitarity (PU), \item{}limits from vacuum stability, \item{}perturbativity of the couplings. \end{itemize}

+The above bounds impose limits on the potential couplings in the gauge-eigenbasis.
+In the scan we apply, we require all of these to be fulfilled, \ie any parameter point that does not pass these constraints is no longer processed further.
+The above bounds have been discussed in great detail in Ref.~\cite{Pruna:2013bma} and have been further evolved on in Ref.~\cite{Robens:2015gla}, which we refer the reader to for more details.
+In general, one can \eg say that PU puts an upper limit on $\tan\be$ that is inversely proportional to the heavy scalar mass for the mass range considered here, while vacuum stability and perturbativity of the couplings lead to constraints in the $\lb \sin\al, \tan\be\rb$ plane.

 The scan then also tests agreement with direct searches and signal strength measurements using the standalone \HiggsBounds and \HiggsSignals version with results up to 2022.
-The allowed points are then checked against the most up to date constraints using the most recent version of \HiggsTools\footnote{ Exclusion criteria within \HiggsTools that are used here follow the prescription in Ref.~\cite{Robens:2023pax}, i.e. we use the observed and not the expected sensitivity. }.
+The allowed points are then checked against the most up to date constraints using the most recent version of \HiggsTools\footnote{ Exclusion criteria within \HiggsTools that are used here follow the prescription in Ref.~\cite{Robens:2023pax}, \ie we use the observed and not the expected sensitivity. }.
 The $W$-boson mass was calculated according to Refs.~\cite{Lopez-Val:2014jva,Papaefstathiou:2022oyi}.

 We show the most constraining channel, using the current \HiggsTools version, from this last step in Figure~\ref{fig:allowed_points}.
-This corresponds to an update of the results presented in previous work, as e.g. \cite{Robens:2015gla,Robens:2016xkb,Ilnicka:2018def,Robens:2022cun}.
+This corresponds to an update of the results presented in previous work, as \eg \cite{Robens:2015gla,Robens:2016xkb,Ilnicka:2018def,Robens:2022cun}.